Skip to content

 Module-level guidancePilot-ready shape

-Create student-facing guidance for how one module should use guide, recall, revisit, and later review.
+Create student-facing guidance for how one module uses guide, recall, revisit, and later review.

 Student support